 I can’t specify if this is the best beach town in Sri Lanka as we visited only two – Bentota and Mirissa.
 However, I assure Mirissa won’t disappoint you.
 Any day, we suggest Mirissa over Bentota for multiple reasons – less touristy, more shade on the beach, smaller town and fine food.
 I heard that its neighbouring towns Negombo, Hikkaduwa, Thangalle, and Unawatuna, are equally beautiful and less visited by tourists.
 So day trip options are also plenty.
 But Mirissa beaches are enough to tan your skin and soothe your soul with mild waves and wide palm fields.

 One side of the highway is the beach, and the latter is the town.
 There are a few narrow side streets.
 So the main restaurants/homestays are located by the highway side.
 You find lots of homestays run by locals more than the branded resorts here.
-Accommodation in the side streets is cheaper because you don’t get the sea view.
-The ones beside the highways give you an excellent sea view and hence pricey.
-While booking Mirissa homestays, it was hard to find cheaper accommodation.
+Accommodation on the side streets is cheaper because you don’t get the sea view.
+The ones beside the highways give you an excellent sea view and are hence pricey.
+While booking Mirissa’s homestays, it was hard to find cheaper accommodation.
 So you have to dig deeper when you want to book cheaper rooms.

-We stayed in the Morning star guesthouse.
+We stayed in the Morningstar guesthouse.
 This cosy mid-range guest house is a 10-minute walk from the famous Coconut hill.
-It is easy to locate it right by the Galle-Matara highway even when you travel at night by bus.
+It is easy to locate it right by the Galle-Matara highway, even when you travel at night by bus.
 The spacious rooms had big balconies from where we could have a glimpse of Mirissa beach.